-Specify the SDP instance.
-If not specified, the SDP_INSTANCE environment variable is used instead.
-If the instance is not defined by a parameter and SDP_INSTANCE is not defined, p4verify.sh exists immediately with an error message.
+environment variable is used instead.
+If the instance is not defined by a parameter and SDP\INSTANCE is not defined, p4verify.sh exists immediately with an error message.

--N Specify '-N' (Notify Only On Failure) to disable the default behavior which will always send a notification which includes a report of the p4 verify status.
+- -N Specify '-N' (Notify Only On Failure) to disable the default behavior which will always send a notification which includes a report of the p4 verify status.
 Specifying '-N' which change the behavior to only send a notification if there is an error during the p4 verify execution.
 Notification methods are email, AWS SNS, and PagerDuty.
 Details on configuration can be found in the SDP documentation.
-Providing the environment variable NOTIFY_ONLY_ON_FAILURE=1 is equivalent to the '-N' command line argument.
+Providing the environment variable NOTIFY\ONLY\ON\FAILURE=1 is equivalent to the '-N' command line argument. - -nu Specify '-nu' (No Unload) to skip verification of the singleton depot of type 'unload' (if created).
+The 'unload' depot is verified by default. - -nr Specify '-nr' (No Regular) to skip verification of regular submitted archive files.
+The '-nr' option is not compatible with '-recent'.